News more »

 HUD Subsidized Project Based Section 8 units are subsidized by the Department of Housing and Urban Development.
 You can get a full list of apartments within King County by calling 206-220-5140 and leaving a message with your name and address.
 HUD apartment units are different from Housing Authority buildings, because you apply to the individual locations rather than one office.
 You can apply to as many HUD apartments as you’d like (the more the better).
 Some HUD Apartments have nonsubsidized units in the same building.
 HUD buildings are also listed at Apartment Finder.

 Low Income Housing Tax Credit programs provide units for low- and moderate-income renters.
-Look for other low-income buildings with Tax Credit and other subsidies at Apartment Finder, an affordable housing directory serving King County, and One Stop Housing, a resource for the Spokane area.
+Look for other low-income buildings with Tax Credit and other subsidies at Apartment Finder, an affordable housing directory serving King County, or at Housing NW.

 Nonprofit Housing Developers also offer subsidized housing for low-income tenants.
 See a list of Seattle-area housing providers below.
 You can also call Washington State 2-1-1 at 2-1-1 from a landline, 206-461-3200, 1-800-621-4636, or 206-461-3610 for TTY/hearing impaired calls to get a list of housing options, including transitional housing and emergency shelter.